Adel St John The Baptist

 Welcome to Year 2!

 It's the summer term!
 Only one more before the children move up to Key Stage 2.
 The children will be in class with me, Miss White, with additional support from Mrs Appleton (Mon-Weds) and Mrs Milne (Thurs-Fri).
 Above is our Long Term Plan for the year with details about the Year 2 curriculum.
 Below are some brief details about elements of our learning this half term and some key information to help the half term run smoothly.
+There are also Knowledge Organisers for our science, RE, history and geography for your information.
 Please do keep an eye out for regular information about our class on our blog (details for which will be on the school newsletter, although if you’ve found this, you’re in the right place!) and any last minute information or changes on the school app.
 If you have any questions, please contact me at anna.white@adel-st-john.leeds.sch.uk and I will reply as soon as I can.

 Thanks for your continued support.